rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 >Note on extent of item: <CITE>Library copy incomplete; all after page 142 wanting</CITE>
 >>(*Comment*: No other known copy found)

-#### 6.21.4285 Sheets, rolls, cases, portfolios, etc.
+#### 6.21.4285 Manifestations in one physical unit other than a volume

 <a name="6.21.4285.1">6.21.4285.1</a> For a manifestation in a single physical unit other than a volume (e.g., a sheet, a roll, a case, or a portfolio), use an appropriate designation (“sheet,” etc.) preceded by the arabic numeral 1.
-Prefer terminology from the [RDA Value Vocabularies: RDA Carrier Type](http://www.rdaregistry.info/termList/RDACarrierType/){:target="_blank"}.
+Prefer terminology from the [RDA Value Vocabularies: RDA Carrier Type](http://www.rdaregistry.info/termList/RDACarrierType/){:target="_blank"} or [RDA Value Vocabularies: RDA Carrier Extent Unit](http://www.rdaregistry.info/termList/RDACarrierEU/){:target="_blank"}.
 Record a statement of pagination or foliation in parentheses following the designation.

 >**Example:**
 > <CITE>1 portfolio (34 pages, 25 folded sheets)</CITE>